 MAKE TRAVEL MATTER

-Our adventures can empower the growing number of women who work in tourism around the world
+Our adventures can empower the growing number of women who work in tourism, in every corner of the globe

-It’s International Women’s Day, a day when we celebrate the achievements of women, and consider all that remains to be done to empower women and create gender equality around the world.
-Women are still considered unequal in many societies which can limit their economic opportunities.
-But an increasing number of women are finding opportunities in tourism.
-And as travelers, we can support women’s economic empowerment as we explore the world.
+March 8 is International Women’s Day, a day when we celebrate the achievements of women, and consider all that remains to be done to create gender equality around the world.
+Despite obstacles, an increasing number of women are creating opportunities for themselves in tourism, and that creates opportunities for us as travelers: we can support women’s economic empowerment as we explore the world.

 Women in Tourism & International Women's Day